nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_discharge_details.md

 {% include custom/section.warnbanner.html %}

 ## Discharge Details Section Content##
 The Discharge details section carries details of the patient's discharge.
-Elements should be formatted as sub headings in any HTML sent.
+Elements should be formatted as subheadings in any HTML sent.

 <table style="width:100%;max-width: 100%;">
 	<thead>